 This temple is known for being extremely holy.
 Here, people offer prayers for good fortune or for their loved ones' safety.

-15. Choose your favorite activities around Saigon River
+15. Choose your Favorite Activities around Saigon River

 You may wonder why this river is so important and popular in Ho Chi Minh City.
 Here is the answer: The "Far Eastern Pearl" (officially known as Ho Chi Minh City) has been nurtured by the Saigon River for more than 300 years.
 Between the 18th and the first half of the 20th centuries, Saigon earned the moniker "The Pearl of the Far East," as the city's development along the Saigon River helped it catch up to Singapore, the capital city of the British Empire, in terms of business and entertainment.